 We expect the New Payment System Operator (NPSO) to mandate a common security standard for all participants of the NPA, thus providing security, resilience and stability across more open payments architecture.
 The standards and recommendations from the second Payment Services Directive (PSD2) will be incorporated into this common security standard.
-Where relevant and possible, we expect to use the security functions being developed by Open Banking to minimise delivery and operational impacts.
+Where relevant and possible, we expect to see the use of the security functions being developed by Open Banking to minimise delivery and operational impacts.

-1.4 Alignment to Industry Initiatives
+1.5 Alignment to Industry Initiatives